 The 5th annual End Exploitation Global Summit was held in Washington DC from June 12-15, 2019.
 The gathering attracted over 625 experts from all over the world to speak on the issue of sexual exploitation and its inter-relationship to sex trafficking, pornography, prostitution, child sexual abuse, violence against women, sexual assault & violence, sexualization of children, sexual addiction & compulsivity, violence against women, child pornography, and male and female objectification.
 Although I spoke briefly at the conference, I flew there with film-maker Neal Thibedeau with a clear focus: to film remarks about healthy versus harmful dance from experts in the field.
-While there, we captured comments from over 50 leaders and researchers about their observations and personal experiences articulating the difference between educational or sexualized children’s dance.
+While there, we captured comments from expert leaders and researchers about their observations and personal experiences articulating the difference between educational or sexualized children’s dance.

 One expert that we filmed was Cordelia Anderson who directs Sensibilities, Inc. She was awarded the Summit 2019 Spotlight Award to recognize her life’s work illuminating the vital importance of preventing sexual abuse and exploitation.
 Sensibilities Prevention Services is Cordelia Anderson’s Minnesota based training and consultation business.
 Since 1976, Anderson’s career has been dedicated to promotion of sexual health and to prevention sexual harm including: child sexual abuse/exploitation, sexual violence, harassment and harmful sexual behaviors and perpetration.